World Cup spending, profits set to fall short of record sums | Taiwan News

 Companies from the United States, Japan, Germany and Britain did not renew after the 2014 World Cup.
 Logical replacements, Russian energy giant Gazprom and Qatar Airways, were joined by four Chinese in the 12-sponsor lineup.

 FIFA's previous leadership revamped the third-tier program for 20 backers — four from each of five global regions — to increase revenue.
-It did not work.
+It did not work outside of Russia and China.

-The total by the end of May was: Four Russian deals, three with state-controlled firms; a single Chinese sponsor; none from the Americas or Africa and the Middle East.
-The overall 34-sponsor program found 17 buyers.
+The total one week before kickoff: Four Russian deals, three with state-controlled firms; three Chinese sponsors; none from the Americas or Africa and the Middle East.
+The overall 34-sponsor program found 19 buyers.

 However, the booming broadcast rights market has cushioned FIFA's finances.